 Good writing is essential to good learning.
 When writing for e-learning, it’s all about making sure your learners can spend less time interpreting content and more time retaining knowledge.
 To set you up for success, we’ve compiled seven tips on how to write for e-learning effectively.

-Here are some basic writing tips to help guide you in writing for elearning:
+Here are some basic e-learning writing tips you need to know:

-No matter how engaging your course, your reader’s attention will diminish over time.
-You want to ensure that the most necessary information is at the start of your course, you can mention minor details last.
+No matter how engaging your course is, your reader’s attention will diminish over time.
+Attention spans online are simply shorter.
+That’s why it’s important to position the most necessary information at the start of your course.
+You can mention minor details last.

-Including a mix of media can help your learner to engage with the content, but only if it is relevant.
+Images can illustrate complex ideas in a quick and engaging way.
+Similarly, videos combine visual and audio elements to deliver a multisensory learning experience.
+Including a mix of media can help your learner to engage with the e-learning content, but only if it is relevant.
 This e-book describes how to use video and images effectively.